JohnPetere/sams-Cake-Stands-React/README.md

 # Login Page
-> A simulated login page styled with tailwind, slowly addi
+> A simulated E-commerce website for Cake Stands
 > Almost complete?
 ## Built with
  - React